 4. All other funds and fees designated or appropriated for cultural purposes, except for funds that contain bond revenues and excess interest earnings as of December 31, 2002.

-B. In addition to the transfer of fund balances on January 1, 2003, described in subsection A of this section, King County shall transfer future fund balances as follows:)) A. At least ninety-five days before the end of each fiscal year, the cultural development authority shall transmit its budget for the following fiscal year to the clerk of council in both electronic and hard copy form.
-The clerk shall distribute the budget to all councilmembers and the lead of the budget and fiscal management committee or its successor committee.
-The cultural development authority shall transmit its budget to the county council after it has been approved by the cultural development authority board.
+B. In addition to the transfer of fund balances on January 1, 2003, described in subsection A of this section,)) Until December 31, 2020, King County shall transfer future fund balances as follows:

-B. The cultural development authority budget shall identify the budgeted operating expenditures and full-time equivalent positions for the following fiscal year and the budgeted capital expenditures for the next six fiscal years.
-The cultural development authority shall also transmit supporting data, including but not limited to a statement of assets and liabilities, a description of significant changes from the previous fiscal year budget and a financial plan that includes actual expenditures, revenues and reserves for the preceding fiscal year and estimates of all expenditures, revenues and reserves for the current fiscal year and the following five years.

-C. If the council accepts the cultural development authority budget by motion before the end of the fiscal year, in the following fiscal year, the county shall transfer to the authority balances in the following moneys:

 1. Hotel-motel tax revenues designated by the state of Washington for cultural purposes in King County shall be transferred to the authority within ten business days of receipt by King County from the state of Washington and appropriated by the county council. ((By December 1, 2002, the King County office of budget and the office of cultural resources shall develop a schedule of the transfers.))
 Twice each year while cultural bonds remain outstanding, the authority shall transfer back to King County sufficient hotel-motel tax revenues to allow the county to make required payments on the bonds;

 2. Current expense amounts appropriated to the arts and cultural development fund, which shall be transferred to the authority not later than January 10 of the year for which those amounts have been appropriated;